Bunches of reasons to love uniquely flavorful grapes!

 Why we love them: Juicy, crisp and sweet, these intriguing, virtually black grapes are covered during rainfall to protect the fruit from water that could potentially dilute their natural sugars.
 How to serve them: Enjoy in a salad with fresh roasted pork or duck, along with blue cheese or goat cheese.

 Why we love them: These plump, round, speckled orbs have a tough skin that’s best to remove before eating.
 Their flavor is distinct and pleasantly sweet.
 How to serve them: Remove skins and puree or muddle into a bourbon sour cocktail.

 Why we love them: Concord Grapes have that classic, quintessential grape flavor (think grape jelly or grape juice).
 They’re the perfect marriage of sweet and tart flavors and are delightfully juicy.
 How to serve them: Muddle into shrubs and cocktails, juice into popsicles and granitas, or bake into cake!

 Why we love them: These petite, pea-sized seedless grapes grow in tight clusters.
 They’re crisp and sweet with a hint of tartness.
 How to serve them: Champagne Grapes are a delicious way to keep cocktails cold, without watering them down.
 Simply freeze them and add some to your favorite sips.

-Grapes are great in starters, entrées and desserts alike.
+Grapes are great in starters and entrées alike.
 Try one of these go-to recipes or make a day of it and serve all three!